variantstudios/wisdomwaysacupuncture.com/pages/conditions-treated/index.md

 ### Conditions for which I refer out:

-While acupuncture is a holistic form of treatment – meaning that the entire body and all its symptoms are treated as a whole rather than as separate problems – there are certain conditions that I feel are better treated by others who have specific advanced training in those ailments and stay on top of all the latest western/complementary treatments; and I refer out in these cases.
+While acupuncture is a holistic form of treatment – meaning that the entire body and all its symptoms are treated as a whole rather than as separate problems – there are still certain conditions that I feel are better treated by others who have specific advanced training in those ailments and stay on top of all the latest western/complementary treatments; and I refer out in these cases.

 * Injury/Sports Medicine
 * Most Orthopedic pain (i.e. joint, muscle, structural, or tendon problems)